GoofyNest/HardwareSpoofing/MSI.md

 ```

 > [!IMPORTANT]
-> Keep the same start `07D9` and the same size, but ranomize the numbers.
+> Keep the same start `07D9` and the same size, but randomize the numbers.

 ### Asset Tag
 ```